Graylog2/graylog-guide-syslog-linux/README.md

+# WARNING: THESE INSTRUCTIONS WILL SEND UNENCRYPTED LOG DATA VIA THE NETWORK!!!
+# THIS IS DANGEROUS AND NOT RECOMMENDED!

 ## Sending syslog from Linux systems into Graylog

 The two most popular syslog deamons (the programs that run in the background to accept and write or forward logs) are *rsyslog* and *syslog-ng*.
 One of these will most likely be running on your Linux distribution.
 (Please refer to your distribution documentation if you are unsure)